-The effect of constraining D, rather than $\mathcal{E}$ , essentially corresponds to the imposition of longitudinal, rather than transverse, electrical boundary conditions.
-For example, as we shall see below, the phonon frequencies obtained from the force-constant matrix computed at fixed D are the longitudinal optical (LO) ones, while the usual approach yields instead the transverse optical (TO) frequencies.
-Furthermore, the longitudinal electrical boundary conditions are appropriate to the physical realization of an open-circuit capacitor with fixed free charge on the plates, while the usual approach applies to a closedcircuit one with a fixed voltage across the plates (Fig. 1).
+transverse, electrical boundary conditions.
+For example, as we shall see below, the phonon frequencies obtained from the force-constant matrix computed at fixed $\mathbf{D}$ are the longitudinal optical ones, whereas the usual approach yields instead the transverse optical frequencies.
+Furthermore, the longitudinal electrical boundary conditions are appropriate to the physical realization of an open-circuit capacitor with fixed free charge on the plates, whereas the usual approach applies to a closed-circuit one with a fixed voltage across the plates (Fig. 1).